naziyabanuk/top-10-restaurant-scraper/README.md

 ---

-Challenges Faced
+Challenges Faced:
 Google frequently changes its DOM structure, so XPath may need updates over time.
 Google may show “Are you a robot?” (reCAPTCHA) when automating search scraping.
 A manual delay is added in the script (time.sleep) to give you time to verify the CAPTCHA manually before scraping proceeds.
 For stable, production-grade scraping, using official APIs (Google Places API, Yelp API) is recommended.

 ---